hpiercehoffman/AC215_FlavorFusion/README.md

 We deploy multiple models as [Cloud Functions](https://cloud.google.com/functions?hl=en):
 - **Base model**: We use [PRIMERA-multinews](https://huggingface.co/allenai/PRIMERA-multinews) as our base model for zero-shot inference.
 - **Trained model**: We use the base weights from PRIMERA-multinews and train the model further on our [LSARS dataset](https://github.com/ScarletPan/LSARS).
 - **Pruned model**: We also provide a pruned version of the trained model so we can compare the inference speed and the quality of the output.
-We pruned 50% of parameters in fully connected and output layers.

 The below screenshots show our cloud function deployments in action.